 12. The Shar-Pei

-Most people recognize the Shar-Pei for its adorable wrinkly coat and diminutive ears.
+Most people recognize the Shar-Pei for its adorable wrinkly coat and diminutive ears — not very obvious traits for a fighting dog.
 The Shar-Pei is typically a one-person dog that has little tolerance for strangers.
 With proper training and socialization, the Shar-Pei is a delightful, protective pet.
-However, those adults who rescue Shar-Peis may take extra training and positive reinforcement in order to un-learn some bad habits, such as aggression.
+However, Shar-Peis may need to take extra training and positive reinforcement in order to un-learn some bad habits, such as aggression — a nasty side effect of their dog fighting past.

 13. The Staffordshire Bull Terrier

-The Staffordshire Bull Terrier IS a different breed from the American Staffordshire Terrier although they have chiefly the same physical characteristics.
+The Staffordshire Bull Terrier is in fact a different breed from the American Staffordshire Terrier although they have chiefly the same physical characteristics.
 The Staffordshire Bull Terrier originated in England, and it is known as one of England’s most favored pets.

 The Staffordshire Bull Terrier is not intended for novice owners or those who do not have much time to devote to training.